top of page

 This lack of visibility creates risk, slows down decision-making, and consumes significant time for legal and procurement teams.

-Evisort addresses these challenges directly.
-By bringing contracts into one system and applying AI-driven analysis, it provides a clear and searchable view of the organisation’s contractual landscape.
+Workday CLM and Workday Contract Intelligence address these challenges directly.
+By bringing contracts into one system and applying Evisort's AI-driven analysis, the platform provides a clear and searchable view of the organisation's contractual landscape.
 Legal teams benefit from faster reviews and reduced manual workload.
 Procurement functions gain the ability to track supplier obligations and identify opportunities to renegotiate terms.
 Finance leaders get more accurate visibility into liabilities, revenue recognition, and upcoming commitments.
 Compliance teams gain an auditable record of obligations and risks.

 The broader organisational value lies in speed and confidence.
-With reliable contract data, businesses can negotiate better deals, avoid missed renewals, ensure compliance with regulations, and make more informed strategic decisions.
+With reliable contract data, businesses can negotiate better deals, avoid missed renewals, ensure compliance with regulations, and make more informed strategic decisions - and real customer results now back this up.
+One large healthcare provider used Workday CLM to cut contract turnaround from days to hours and simplify audits, while a fast-growing energy company used it to reduce a two-person contracting team's manual workload by 80 percent and cut review times by 83 percent.

 How does Evisort use technology or innovation to deliver value?

-Evisort is widely recognised as one of the first CLM vendors to adopt an AI-first approach.
-From its inception, the company built its platform around machine learning models trained to read and understand contracts.
-These models can identify more than 230 different clause types out of the box, including payment terms, indemnification clauses, confidentiality provisions, and renewal dates.
+Evisort was widely recognised as one of the first CLM vendors to adopt an AI-first approach, and that heritage now underpins Workday's own CLM technology.
+From its inception, the company built its platform around machine learning models trained to read and understand contracts, and these models can identify more than 230 different clause types out of the box, including payment terms, indemnification clauses, confidentiality provisions, and renewal dates.

 No-code workflows - business teams can configure approval processes and dashboards without technical expertise.

 The innovation lies in how these capabilities come together.
-By combining intelligence, usability, and integration, Evisort has created a platform that is not only legally sophisticated but also accessible to business leaders across functions.
+By combining intelligence, usability, and integration, the Evisort AI engine has helped create a platform that is not only legally sophisticated but also accessible to business leaders across functions - and Workday's ownership has accelerated the pace of new feature releases rather than slowed it.

 Which industries and business functions use Evisort?

-In financial services, firms use Evisort to track complex lending agreements, supplier relationships, and regulatory compliance.
+In financial services, firms use the platform to track complex lending agreements, supplier relationships, and regulatory compliance.
 The ability to quickly identify clauses relating to risk, liability, or renewal is particularly valuable in a heavily regulated industry.

-In healthcare and life sciences, Evisort is used to manage supplier contracts, research agreements, and compliance with privacy and regulatory standards.
-Hospitals and pharmaceutical companies often deal with thousands of agreements across different jurisdictions, making automation critical.
+In healthcare and life sciences, it is used to manage supplier contracts, research agreements, and compliance with privacy and regulatory standards - reflected in one customer example, a healthcare provider that cut contract turnaround from days to hours.

-In the technology sector, companies rely on Evisort to manage SaaS agreements, licensing deals, and partnerships.
+In the technology sector, companies rely on the platform to manage SaaS agreements, licensing deals, and partnerships.
 Fast-growing firms in particular value the ability to centralise and analyse their contracts without building large in-house legal teams.

-In manufacturing and energy, Evisort supports procurement and supplier management, helping companies track obligations across global supply chains and avoid costly disruptions.
+In manufacturing and energy, it supports procurement and supplier management, helping companies track obligations across global supply chains and avoid costly disruptions - reflected in the energy sector example of an 80 percent reduction in manual contracting workload.

 Within organisations, the platform is used by a wide range of business functions.
-Legal departments are typically the primary owners, but procurement, finance, IT, and compliance teams all benefit from having a single source of contract truth.
+Legal departments are typically the primary owners, but procurement, finance, IT, and compliance teams all benefit from having a single source of contract truth - and the Custom AI Model Library is specifically designed to extend that value beyond legal into other departments.

 Who are Evisort's customers?

-Evisort’s customers range from fast-growing mid-sized companies to some of the world’s largest enterprises.
-Publicly referenced clients include Microsoft, Bayer, and Keller Williams.
-These companies use Evisort to manage global contract estates that would otherwise be unmanageable using manual processes or fragmented systems.
+Workday CLM's customer base ranges from fast-growing mid-sized companies to some of the world's largest enterprises, carrying forward the customer relationships Evisort built before the acquisition.
+Publicly referenced clients include Microsoft, Bayer, and Keller Williams, alongside customer examples highlighted by Workday itself from the healthcare and energy sectors.
+These companies use the platform to manage global contract estates that would otherwise be unmanageable using manual processes or fragmented systems.

 Customer examples illustrate the value:

-A Fortune 500 technology firm adopted Evisort to centralise its SaaS and vendor contracts, enabling IT and procurement teams to monitor spend and compliance more effectively.
+• A Fortune 500 technology firm adopted the platform to centralise its SaaS and vendor contracts, enabling IT and procurement teams to monitor spend and compliance more effectively.

 These examples demonstrate the platform's flexibility: it can support highly regulated industries with strict compliance needs as well as fast-moving companies that prioritise speed and scalability.